 It is becoming increasingly clear from the number of claims in the tribunal, that calling a person self-employed does not guarantee that they are not actually a worker.
-Since the Uber case there has been claims against Citysprint, Deliveroo and DX.
+Since the Uber case, there have been claims against Citysprint, Deliveroo and DX.

 The issue Uber had was the amount of control they have over the drivers.
 The tribunal noted that when drivers were “on duty”, they were not aware of who they were driving until the passengers were collected, the route and charge out rate were determined by Uber.
 Overall, the driver does nothing but drive, rather than take over as a service provider in their own right once a customer books a taxi.

 The main points to consider when taking on “self-employed” contractors

 - Are they providing a personal service for you?

 - Can they refuse work from you?

 - How long have they provided “services” to you?
 Months or years?